(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Check with Your Vet

-Make sure your dog is able to safely handle the hike by checking in with your vet ahead of time.
+Make sure your dog can safely handle the hike by checking in with your vet ahead of time.
 Too much physical activity too soon can do more harm than good.
 And proper vaccinations can protect against unwanted health issues.

 Tips for Hiking with Your Dog